 - (i) Undertake a rapid assessment of the situation particularly if leadership is compromised. - (ii) Determine if others are at risk and if possible ensure their safety. - (iii) If appropriate reduce or remove the risk. - (iv) Provide first aid assistance to anyone injured.
-Note do not move a person with possible spinal or head injuries unless it is imperative for their survival and comfort. - (v) Assess the situation and call for emergency assistance.
+Note do not move a person with possible spinal or head injuries unless it is imperative for their survival and pain control. - (v) Assess the situation and call for emergency assistance.
 If underground, designate exit and resident teams.
 Ensure the exit team knows the way out and can inform the emergency response unit of the situation and location.
-(Kentucky emergency response (including cave rescue) 1-800-255-2587.or (502) 564-7815) - (vi) The resident team maintain surveillance of the injured party.
-Be prepared for strain and hypothermia (chilling). - d) The nearest hospitals: - Mammoth Cave: Caverna Memorial Hospital 1501 S. Dixie Hwy (31W) Horse (270) 786-2191 Located on the Cave City-Horse Cave Road.
+(Kentucky emergency response 911, 1-800-255-2587(including cave rescue), or specifically cave rescue (502) 564-7815). - (vi) The resident team maintain surveillance of the injured party.
+Be prepared for strain and hypothermia (chilling). - d) The nearest hospitals:

+Mammoth Cave: Caverna Memorial Hospital 1501 S. Dixie Hwy (31W) Horse (270) 786-2191 Located on the Cave City-Horse Cave Road.
 4km from Cave City.
-2.5 km from Horse Cave.
+2.5 km from Horse Cave on the north side of the road e) Caving: practice and impact

 Bowling Green: Greenview regional Hospital Scottsville Road (ky 231) Bowling green.
-3.7 km North of I65 junction 22.Telephone: (270) 793-1000 e) Caving: practice and impact
+3.7 km North of I65 junction 22.
+Telephone: (270) 793-1000